 Argument of type '"x"' is not assignable to parameter of type 'number'.

-which is quite nice and the number of small issue will be reduced.
+which is quite nice and the number of small issues will be reduced.